Table of Contents

-MRCP has an excellent sensitivity for the diagnosis of gallstones anywhere in the biliary tract.
+MRCP has excellent sensitivity for the diagnosis of gallstones anywhere in the biliary tract.
 However, it is currently reserved for patients with complicated common bile duct disease or when there is high clinical suspicion but the ultrasonography is negative, due to being expensive and the need for specialized software.
 The figure demonstrates multiple common bile duct stones on an MRCP study.

 Technetium-99m (99m Tc) hepatoiminodiacetic acid (HIDA)

 HIDA scintigraphy is only useful in patients with acute cholecystitis with an obstructed cystic duct.
-A recent meta-analysis showed that patients with a positive HIDA scan result and a negative ultrasonography will always benefit from a cholecystectomy.
+A recent meta-analysis showed that patients with a positive HIDA scan result and negative ultrasonography will always benefit from cholecystectomy.

 Endoscopic retrograde cholangiopancreatography (ERCP)